BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
+I did not use AI for the paper, and I did not use AI for any of the code.
+I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.
+I know people will say lies because they will never let a person like me win.
+Not when it comes to something as important as this.
+Because that would literally go against all the bullshit propaganda the far right has been spreading for years.
+Also, this could have been avoided.
+Its a disaster of your own making.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>